BikeBearLabs/arrow-atoms/readme.md

 ## Installation

-Download [latest release](https://github.com/BikeBearLabs/arrow-atoms/releases/latest) of the plugin & install it in your WordPress site.
+Download the [latest release](https://github.com/BikeBearLabs/arrow-atoms/releases/latest) of the plugin & install it on your WordPress site.

 > [!NOTE]
 > This plugin currently depends on **Advanced Custom Fields Pro (ACF Pro)**.